 While the Polo isn’t the most exciting car to look at, you can’t fault its fit and finish.
 Tight shut lines are a sign of its quality, plus the classless looks mean it will appeal to a broad cross-section of customers.

-Inside, there’s a neat three-spoke steering wheel and entry-level S trim is now slightly better equipped but still doesn’t even get air-con.
-For that, you'll need to go for the S A/C model, although we’d recommend mid-range SE, which comes with 15-inch alloy wheels, a chrome-trimmed front air intake, leather-trimmed multi-function steering wheel, glovebox-mounted CD player and electrically adjustable door mirros.
+Inside, there’s a neat three-spoke steering wheel and entry-level S trim is now slightly better equipped but still doesn’t even get air conditioning.
+For that, you'll need to pay a £720 premium although we’d recommend mid-range SE which also comes with 15-inch alloy wheels, a chrome-rimmed front air intake, leather-trimmed multi-function steering wheel, glovebox-mounted CD player and electrically adjustable door mirrors.

 The Polo GTI has styling similar to the larger Golf GTI.
-There's red accents for the honeycomb grille, big alloys, a roof spoiler and twin exhausts out back, while the cabin gets tartan trim.
+There are red accents for the honeycomb grille, big alloys, a roof spoiler and twin exhausts out back, while the cabin gets tartan trim.
 It’s less than a grand more expensive than the BlueGT, at £18,900 for a manual three-door.

 Even entry-level Polos come with a full size spare wheel, which is rare in this class – so you’ve got peace of mind in case of a puncture while on the road.
-There's decent head and legroom in the rear, and if you go for the five-door model it's easy enough to get in and out as well.
-Avoid the very cheapest models and there’s a good level of standard equipment, and the interior is very well built and should stand up to family life very well.
+Avoid the very cheapest models and there’s a reasonable level of standard equipment to make life comfortable.
+The interior is very well built and should stand up to family life very well.

 There are deep cup-holders and a handy tray in front of the USB and 12V sockets on the centre console to keep your smartphone in, while the standard touchscreen infotainment system is logically laid out and easy to use.